azmir849/azmir849/README.md

     Qrdrive/iVault is a cloud Storage system like as googl drive where user can store their media

 1. Live Demo   : https://qrdrive.icircles.app/
-2. Technology  : ReactJS,MUI, Redux tookit
+2. Technology  : ReactJS,MUI, Redux toolkit

 My role was to dynamic this project via Restful API's